-Clarke admits children who are deaf, hard of hearing and hearing, and provides services to our families regardless of race, color, creed, religion, national origin, gender, sexual orientation, age or disability.
+Clarke Florida, a resource and school for children with hearing loss and their families, admits children who are deaf or hard of hearing, and provides services to our families regardless of race, color, creed, religion, national origin, gender, sexual orientation, age or disability.

 Visit Clarke Florida

-Meet our expert staff and see our dynamic classrooms in action!
+Meet our Clarke Florida expert staff and see our dynamic classrooms in action!

 For Current Families

 Quick Access to the Resources You Need

 Take Interstate 95, from north to south, to interstate 295, which is approximately 9 miles south of the Jacksonville center.
 Take I-295 North (Toward Orange Park) to the first exit, No. 3, (approximately 1 mile) which is Old St. Augustine Road.
 At the Exit Ramp turn to the right and go north on Old St. Augustine Road.
 Continue on Old St. Augustine for approximately 2 miles, passing through four traffic lights.
 Clarke is located on the east side just past Crown Point Road.
 We are located in the one-story, white, stucco building (The Doctors Center).
 Our office is Suite 8.

 Start Interstate 10 East until it terminates into Interstate 95.
 Take I-95 South approximately 9 miles to Interstate 295.
 Take I-295 north and follow the instructions above.